Developer notes

 to indicate whether VoiceOver must group its children views.
 This allows making unique vocalizations or define a particular reading order for a part of the page.

-- Ensure that the child elements of the overarching view you want to group in has their
+- Ensure that the child elements, such as the in-line link, of the overarching view you want to group in has their

 - SwiftUI